open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

       }
     }

-##### Figure XX.
+##### Figure 22.
 A typical candidateAssistants event

+The _candidateAssistant| event is sent when one agent would like to recommend one or more agents (or itself) for a certain task.
+See the _findAssistant_ event above for a description of its use cases.

+The _candidateAssistant_ message has one mandatory parameter _endpoints_.
+This is a list of potential service endpoints.
+Each item in the list contains three possible parameters:

+- _url_ - The service endpoint of the assistant. (mandatory)
+- _synopsis_ - A brief synopsis of the capabilities of this endpoint. (optional)
+- _score_ - A recommendation score between 0 and 100 (optional)

+The _synopsis_ will typically be the same text as that returned by the _requestManifest_ event on the endpoint located at the _url_ but this is not a mandatory requirement.

+The recommending agent is free to use any mechanism it wants to generate the _score_.

 ## Chapter 2.
 Minimal Behaviors

 #### 2.1 Minimal Agent Behaviors

-OVON-compliant dialog agents must support each of the following event types in order to be considered fully compliant.\
+OVON-compliant dialog agents must support all event types in order to be considered fully compliant.
+This section documents the minimal behavior expected from an OVON-compliant dialog agent.
-\
-The minimal behavior expected from an OVON-compliant dialog agent in response to these event types is as follows:

 * utterance events - spoken or written natural language
   * _utterance_  -  Answer the speaker with an utterance in return.